max-arnold/markdown-tweetable/README.md

 # Tweetable quotes for Python-Markdown

 Why this extension?
 A lot of blog posts have social sharing buttons at the top or bottom of a page.
-But there is a recent trend to embed shareable quotes right into the post body, and this approach noticeably increases content sharing.
-Some sites even allow you to select any part of a text and share it (see [medium.com](https://medium.com/life-learning/7-reasons-why-you-will-never-do-anything-amazing-with-your-life-2a1841f1335d) for example).
+But there is a recent trend to embed shareable quotes right into the post body, which noticeably increases content sharing.
+Some sites even allow you to select any part of text and share it (see [medium.com](https://medium.com/life-learning/7-reasons-why-you-will-never-do-anything-amazing-with-your-life-2a1841f1335d) for example).
 The basic idea is that people prefer to quote a story rather than its headline.
 And you can have multiple shareable quotes in a single story!

 With this extension you will be able to turn the text below: